ObolNetwork/obol-docs/docs/int/quickstart/quickstart-builder-api.md

 ### Lighthouse Validator Client

-For Lighthouse we are currenting waiting on the following [PR](https://github.com/sigp/lighthouse/pull/3445) to be merged into their unstable branch to enable compatability, please review the PR's status.
+For Lighthouse we are currently waiting on the following [PR](https://github.com/sigp/lighthouse/pull/3445) to be merged into their unstable branch to enable compatability, please review the PR's status.

 If the PR has been merged Lighthouse can be used with Charon.
 You must use the [unstable branch / container image](https://hub.docker.com/r/sigp/lighthouse/tags) to have access to the changes that enable compatibility.